Guifeng Zongmi: Influence

+Potrait of Guifeng Zongmi (Japanese: Keihō Shūmitsu) from the Kegon-affifiated temple of Tōdai-ji in Nara, Japan.
+15th century.

 Zongmi's work continued to be studied by later Chinese Buddhists.
 His ecumenical vision of Chan as a single family with many branches and his account of Tang Chan lineages were influential sources for later Song dynasty Chan works.
 His work was also very influential on the "Huayan-Chan" traditions of the Khitan Liao Empire (916–1125) and the Tangut kingdom (1038–1227) of the Western Xia.

 Zongmi's ideas also remained influential during the later Song and Ming dynasties.
 For example, Zongmi's views about sudden awakening, gradual cultivation, and the importance of scripture to Chan practice was influential on the later Chan figure Yongming Yanshou, whose Mind Mirror (Zongjinglu) echoes Zongmi's views on these topics.
 The Mind Mirror was widely printed during the Song dynasty and widely circulated.
 According to Broughton, the Mind Mirror "conveyed to Song Chan the most fundamental elements of Zongmi's Chan Prolegomenon, sometimes in Zongmi's wording or close paraphrases".
 Zongmi's paradigm of "sudden awakening, gradual cultivation" was also promoted and defended by later Chan figures like as Dahui Zonggao (1089–1163) and Hanshan Deqing (1546–1623).

 Zongmi's work was also very influential on the Song era Tiantai school.
 This led to the "home mountain" vs "off mountain" debates initiated by Siming Zhili who penned extensive criticisms of Zongmi's teaching.

 According to Albert Welter, during the Song era, there were to main contrasting styles of Chan, the "moderate" sutra based Chan (wenzi chan) of Zongmi and Yanshou, and the "rhetorical" Chan of the Linji school which is based on recorded sayings literature (like the Linji yulu).
 The rhetorical Chan held that Chan was "separate transmission outside the teachings" (jiaowai biechuan) and thus saw sutra based Chan as a confused and futile method and the sutras as "old toilet paper that wipes away filth" (Extensive Record of Yunmen).